We hear you!

 Lidewij Edelkoort– Trend Guru #1

-She is arguably the world’s most renowned trend forecaster, working across fashion, food, design, lifestyle, beauty, communication, luxury, and retail.
-Founded in 1986, her company Trend Union provides trend tools for brands ranging from Zara to Prada.
-She is also a publisher, humanitarian, educator, and exhibition curator, named among the Most Influential People in Fashion and Design.
-Her ANTI_FASHION Manifesto, presented at BoF VOICES in 2016, highlighted shifts in the global fashion industry.
-From 1998 to 2008, she chaired the Design Academy Eindhoven and later served as Dean of Hybrid Design Studies at Parsons (2015–2020), launching an MFA in Textile and New York Textile Month.
-In 2020, she co-founded the World Hope Forum to inspire the creative community in the post-pandemic era.
-From 2022 to 2025, she collaborated with Polimoda to create the textile master’s program Farm to Fabric to Fashion.
-Her latest publications—Proud South, Proud South Craft, and Uxua Utopia —celebrate creative talent from the Global South.
+LI EDELKOORT is arguably the world’s most renowned trend forecaster, working in industries from fashion to food, design, lifestyle, beauty, communication, luxury and retail.
+Founded in 1986, her company Trend Union produces trend tools for strategists, designers and marketers at brands from Zara to Prada.
+She is also a publisher, humanitarian, educator and exhibition curator.
+Edelkoort has been named one of the Most Influential People in Fashion and one of the Most Influential People in Design.
+Her much-talked about ANTI_FASHION Manifesto, presented at BoF VOICES in 2016, raised awareness about the shifts and upheavals experienced in the global fashion industry.
+From 1998—2008 she was Chairwoman of Design Academy Eindhoven before moving to New York from 2015—2020 where she was Dean of Hybrid Design Studies at Parsons, establishing an MFA Textile masters and New York Textile Month.
+In 2020, in response to the covid-19 pandemic, she co-founded the World Hope Forum as a platform to inspire the creative community to rebuild a better society.
+From 2022—2025, Edelkoort collaborated with Polimoda in Florence where she created an innovative textile masters called Farm to Fabric to Fashion.
+Her latest publications are Proud South, Proud South Craft and Uxua Utopia, each of which celebrate the creative talent of the Global South.

 Here's what former participants have to say